What’s a great way to put a “bah humbug” on your Christmas in London? Be the guy who ruins the work Christmas party for everyone.

 Planning Work Christmas Party Ideas in London: Research

 You might want to conduct a quick office poll that is anonymous and electronic.
 Ask colleagues what a comfortable price range is for them to spend on their attendance at the party.
+You could also take suggestions from them about things they expect to be included in the party, starting from the choice of beverages and food to maybe even a decorative “Happy Christmas” neon sign that could be purchased from online stores such as Neon Filter.
 We know that you can’t please everyone.
-However, if you extract feedback on price range for the event, location preferences and dress code expectations, you have a much higher chance of making the evening memorable for good reasons.
+However, if you extract feedback on certain things like the price range for the event, location preferences, and dress code expectations, you have a much higher chance of making the evening memorable for good reasons.

 Next, you should do research well in advance.
 Don’t fall for the early August marketing push that most venues do for their Christmas bookings.
 Instead, take time throughout the year to checkout cool places to eat in London that match what your colleagues indicated would make them happiest.

 If your company isn’t giving you free financial reign on the corporate credit card to try restaurants in “the name of Christmas party research”, you have alternatives.
 Use gift vouchers you received for your birthday or the previous Christmas to explore places where you have not been previously but have heard are fab.
 Just like Santa, you should be making a list and checking it twice to find out which ones are naughty and which ones are nice.

 As a London food blogger, the invitations to check out Christmas menus at restaurants are always an annual highlight for me.
 Often, they have parties to share their holiday menus.
 Perhaps you can ask to attend one of these launch parties for a pub or restaurant’s Christmas menu offer?

 While looking for ideas of how to help you, I discovered 15 pages of venues that are booking Christmas parties in London on one of the most popular restaurant booking websites.